As an affiliate, we earn from qualifying purchases made on our website.

 Sunday Golf has three different models right now, the El Camino, Loma, and Loma XL.
 They’re all slightly different, but the main thing is that each of them is a different size.

 The original Loma bag has room for 6-7 clubs, has a single strap, and only has a few storage pockets.
-This makes it a good choice for beginners or someone playing shorter par 3 courses (or pitch and putt).
+This makes it a good choice for beginners, at the driving range, or someone playing shorter par 3 courses (or pitch and putt).

 The Loma XL has room for 8 clubs, a double strap, and slightly more storage.
-This makes it a good choice for people walking the course without a full set of clubs.
+This makes it a good choice for people walking par 3 or executive courses, without a full set of clubs.

 The El Camino has room for 10 clubs, a double strap, and the most storage.
 This makes it a solid choice for golfers that want one bag for wherever they’re playing (full course, par 3, driving range, walking, carting).